How to Find Your GMAT Motivation

 There will undoubtedly be times when you are not motivated to study.
 However, if you are disciplined, even on an “off day,” you will not skip your GMAT studying.
 In other words, discipline trumps motivation.

-Remember, discipline breeds motivation, and motivation drives success on the GMAT.
+Remember, discipline breeds motivation, and motivation drives GMAT success.

 TTP PRO TIP:

-If motivation is waning, let your disciplined self drive you to keep making progress.
+If motivation is waning, let self-discipline drive you to keep making progress.

 Visualize Your Success